 Image: Apple

-The biggest new feature to come out with iOS 26 is a major redesign of the iPhone's interface.
+The biggest new feature with iOS 26 is a major redesign of the iPhone's interface.
 Everything from app icons to the Notifications Center is getting a new look inspired by an aesthetic that Apple calls Liquid Glass.
 Essentially, your tools, menus, and apps (if you choose) will remain clear, looking like a drop of liquid on your screen.
 The areas behind the Liquid Glass are slightly blurred to make it easier to read.

 This style is being replicated across all of Apple's products, including the Apple Watch, iPad, and Mac.
 The last major iOS redesign was with iOS 7 around 12 years ago, and Apple has never offered a truly unified design like this, so this shift represents a big development.